 Decades of research has found that the most effective way to treat an addiction to alcohol is through treatment provided by an alcohol rehab center.
 Rehab centers that focus on treating the entire individual and not just the addiction have been found to offer the most effective results.
 Though it does take a serious commitment to overcome alcoholism, rehab offers the tools and strategies that are needed in order to curb the addiction and attain sobriety.

-Since alcohol addiction affects every person differently, there isn’t one treatment option that will be affective for everyone.
+Since alcohol addiction affects every person differently, there isn’t one treatment option that will be effective for everyone.
 In other words, treatment for alcoholism needs to be customized to meet the individual needs of each person.

-At Ocean Hills Recovery, our alcohol rehab provides individualized treatment that is based on the needs of each patient we work with.
+At Ocean Hills Recovery, our alcohol rehab provides an individualized treatment that is based on the needs of each patient we work with.
 With that said, treatment at our facility does follow a general structure, which includes:

 - Intake Assessment.
 Before treatment begins, every patient who enters our rehab undergoes an intake assessment.
 During this assessment, patients work with one of our certified clinicians and review the factors that affect alcoholism.
 These factors include how long a person has been drinking and how often he or she drinks, whether or not the patient has tried to stop drinking before, and if there is a history of alcoholism in the family.
-A psychological and physical evaluation are also conducted, which helps us determine if there are any co-occurring mental conditions that are contributing to the addiction, and if detox is necessary for treatment to begin.
+A psychological and physical evaluation is also conducted, which helps us determine if there are any co-occurring mental conditions that are contributing to the addiction and if detox is necessary for treatment to begin.

 - If it is determined necessary, patients will undergo medically supervised detox.
 This allows patients to handle withdrawal symptoms as safely and as comfortably as possible.

 - We offer both inpatient and outpatient rehab.
 Both options offer extensive treatment to overcome alcoholism, including various types of therapies and counseling.
-Your level of addiction, as well as any personal commitments will determine which type of rehab is the best for you.
+Your level of addiction, as well as any personal commitments, will determine which type of rehab is the best for you.

 If you are struggling with an addiction to alcohol, you may be feeling like there is no hope.
 At Ocean Hills Recovery, we want you to know that help is available, and we can offer it.
 Reach out to us today to find out more about our alcohol rehab program.